-After consideration of IRP Working Group and RERC input, review of the public comments received and additional analysis, TVA identified a target power supply mix based on planning strategies evaluated in the IRP.
+After consideration of IRPWG and RERC input, review of the public comments received and any additional analysis, TVA will identify a target power supply mix based on one or more of the planning strategies evaluated in the IRP.
 This target, expressed in ranges, reflects the mix of supply and demand side resources that best position the Valley for success in a variety of alternative futures while preserving the flexibility necessary to respond to uncertainty.
-Final results and implementation considerations are found in Chapter 9 of the IRP.